KhusBhavsar/MERN-Hospital-WebApp/README.md

 # MERN-Hospital-WebApp
 MERN Hospital WebApp
-This repository contains the code for a full-stack Hotel WebApp built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+This repository contains the code for a full-stack Hospital WebApp built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 The application allows users to book appointments for listed hospitals, get details regarding well-known doctors.

 Features
 User-friendly and responsive user interface.